WemimoAdewale/alx-system_engineering-devops/README.md

-script that displays the current directory in a long format
+script that prints all combination of two letters